 If you’re interested in this offer, here’s our link (we receive a referral bonus if you sign up and are approved for the card)

-There is also another public sign up offer for 75,000 Bonvoy points if you spend $3,000 in the first three months.
-This offer may be a better deal if you’re looking to use your points at either a low category or high category Marriott hotel as you have some extra flexibility.
+There’s another public sign up offer for 100,000 Bonvoy points if you spend $3,000 in the first three months.
+This offer may be a better deal if you’re looking to use your points at either low category or high category Marriott hotels as you have some extra flexibility.
 You can find a sign-up page for this offer here.

 Bonus Spending Categories

-When spending on the card, you earn points in the merged Marriott Bonvoy program as follows:
+When spending on the card, you earn points in the Marriott Bonvoy program as follows:

 - Earn 6 points for every dollar of eligible purchases at participating Starwood and Marriott Hotels